drhsqlite/fossil-mirror/www/rebaseharm.md

 understand such code using only the finished form, you are asking future developers to make intuitive leaps that the original developer was unable to make.
 In other words, you are asking your future maintenance developers to be smarter than the original developers!
-That’s a beautiful wish, but there’s a sharp limit to how far you can carry it.
+That's a beautiful wish, but there's a sharp limit to how far you can carry it.
 Eventually you hit the limits of human brilliance.

 When the operation of some bit of code is not obvious, both Fossil and